Last Updated: September 26, 2022

 HOW WE SHARE YOUR INFORMATION

-Help The Persecuted will not sell your data to anyone under any circumstances.
+Help The Persecuted will not sell your data to anyone under any circumstance.
 We are committed to protecting your personal information and ensuring that is not used for any purpose other than to serve you and to remain in compliance with governmental laws.